 Listen to your body.
 If you feel tired, don’t watch another TV show, hang out on social media or carry on working – go to bed!!

 Take a mug of hot water and add the juice of half a lemon, some sliced fresh ginger and a dash of cayenne pepper.
 Lemon water flushes out toxins, aids digestion and is high in vitamin C. Ginger improves the absorption and assimilation of essential nutrients in the body.
 Cayenne pepper stimulates the circulatory system, aids digestion and helps regulate blood sugar.
 It also increases the temperature of your body and kick-starts your metabolism. (yee haa!)

 3. Supercharge your breakfast

 Have a nourishing, easily digestible breakfast.
 Porridge is perfect.
-I use organic jumbo oats (not the instant microwavable stuff) with half milk and half water.
-My go-to combo is to add nuts, cinnamon, ground linseeds, chia seeds and a swirl of maple syrup.
+Use organic jumbo oats (not the instant microwavable stuff) with half milk and half water.
+Add nuts, cinnamon, ground linseeds, chia seeds and a swirl of maple syrup.
 Experiment – grated dark chocolate (a little goes a long way), chopped banana, frozen berries or make it with coconut/almond/soya/rice milk.

 4. Nourish yourself

 Eat a balanced healthy diet.
 Focus on warming foods like stews and soups.
 Add healing herbs and pungent spices to raise your internal temperature – cayenne, turmeric, garlic, ginger, cumin and coriander.
 Include flora producing foods like live yogurt and miso soup in your diet.
 Take Echinacea and Vitamin C if you begin to feel low.

 5. Mind the mucous